Do Right or Do You

 Milta Alpa, CDMX, Mexico

 Life Update: I’ve been WWOOFing at a farm at the outskirts of Mexico City for about a week now.
-It’s not really a farm, more like a communal home run by Nahua people, said to be the descendents of the Aztecs.
+It’s not really a farm, more like a communal home run by Nahua people, said to be the descendants of the Aztecs.
 It hasn’t been the easiest adjustment.
 From the bathroom to the food and the people.
 The people especially.
 Growing up Chinese American, the values of the people here are vastly different from my own.

 I remember telling one of my 15 year old students that to be a better man means leaving your arrogance behind and learning with an open heart.
 The arrogance has mostly been beaten out of me a while ago.
 Learning with an open heart is a challenge though.